roblevintennis/guest-posts/articles/the-little-button-that-could.md

 export default App;
 ```

 Whew!
-Ok, let's finally now try to run things:
+Ok, let's finally now try to run our React app again:

 ```shell
 yarn start
 ```

 If all went well, you should see that same generic button, but with `hotpink` text.
 Mind blown?
-Didn't think so — the button's too ugly for you…I get it.
-But we're doing UDD—ugly-driven development and, sorry, but we're not make things look pretty until the very end.
+Didn't think so — the button's too ugly for you, huh?!
+I get it.
+Let's just say we're doing UDD—ugly-driven development and, sorry, but we're not going to make things look pretty until the very end this tutorial.
 In fact, we're done with the React setup for now.
 Onwards.

 ## Update Monorepo